 The wooden Hoop Pine floor in this old Queenslander required a lot of sanding.
-The floor had been previously covered with a style of carpet which is stuck to the floor and after removing the carpet backing it required a heavy sand.
-Evidence of old borer activity had been seen when looking at the underside of the wooden floor and it was therefore no surprise that upon sanding, damaged timber floor boards were exposed.
+The floor had been previously covered with a style of carpet that is stuck to the floor and after removing the carpet backing it required heavy sand.
+Evidence of old borer activity had been seen when looking at the underside of the wooden floor and it was, therefore, no surprise that upon sanding, damaged timber floor boards were exposed.

 The photos show the sequence of events in wooden floorboard replacement.
 Firstly the boards which require replacement are identified and removed from the wooden floor.
 This is done in such a manner as to not damage the adjacent floorboards.